 Sunny Beach, Bulgaria

-Sunny Beach is arguably the cheapest place to have a traditional beach holiday in the entirety of Europe!
+Sunny Beach is arguably the cheapest beach holiday destination in Europe!
 Although it’s become more popular over the years, it’s still very budget friendly for everything from hotels and attractions to food and drink.
 It has improved in recent years too.
 What was once a popular party resort for 18-30’s looking to have a wild summer has now transformed into a resort that attracts families and older couples too, and the resort is a lot safer than before.

 The main beach may be the top attraction, but you can also visit wineries, hiking trails, an excellent water park and quaint churches.
 Sunny Beach may be a little rough around the edges and still has its fair share of cheap boozy bars and teenagers looking to party, however do your research for nice places to stay and classier bars and you’ll have just as good of a holiday than you would anywhere else in Europe, just at a cheaper scale!

 Where to stay on a budget: Hotel L&B

 North Africa has always been a cheap area to visit and after unrest in Libya, Morocco is now the firm choice for those that love cultural holidays alongside guaranteed hot weather and some nice sightseeing towns.
 Essaouira is a beautiful fishing village on the country’s Atlantic coast that offers a more laid-back Moroccan experience compared to the likes of Marrakesh, which can be too intense for some holiday seekers!

 The port has a small but vibrant medina heart, filled with markets, quaint Riad hotels and plenty of shops and restaurants.
 Alongside the town you have a long stretch of golden beachfront and hotels for every budget.
 Even the 4- and 5-star hotels here are a fraction of what you’d pay in Europe!
 Visit Essaouira for great value cultural tours and plenty of beach relaxation.
 We recommend staying outside the town in a nice beach hotel and venturing into town for a spot of dining, sightseeing and shopping.

 Where to stay on a budget: Essaouira Lodge